 Juvenile salmonids outmigration in the Snake and Columbia rivers coincides with high river flows from snowpack melt in the spring.
 Juveniles passing downstream to the Columbia River estuary and marine waters can incur mortality depending on the route of passage through hydropower dams.
-Juvenile passage may occur through dam turbines, mechanical bypass facilities, or spillway passage.
-Of the routes available, studies have shown spillway passage is associated with the lowest mortality (Whitney et al. 1997; Muir et al. 2001).
+Juvenile passage may occur through dam turbines, mechanical bypass facilities, surface passage routes, or spillway passage.
+Studies have shown spillway passage (Whitney et al. 1997; Muir et al. 2001) and surface passage routes (NMFS - 2010 Supplemental FCRPS Biological Opinion; 2019 CRS Biological Opinion; Ploskey et al. 2012) are associated with the lowest mortality.
 Increasing spill over dams has been proposed as a method for increasing survival of out-migrating juvenile salmonids.
 However, increasing spill can be accompanied by high TDG levels which may have adverse impacts on salmonids.